jfriedly/bedrocklinux-website/markdown/introduction.md

 ## {id="real\_world"} Real-World Examples of where Bedrock Linux Shines

-These are all examples of real-world situations which came up while Bedrock Linux was in development which showed quite clearly Bedrock's strength.
+These are all examples of real-world situations which came up while Bedrock Linux was in development and clearly show Bedrock's strength.

 - When Quake Live's Linux release came out, there was a bug which only seemed to manifest itself against Debian's X11.
 The development team most likely